 Opened in 2007, this small hotel anchors a rehabbed 17th century block of shops, restaurants and offices between the Bo-Kaap and Long Street's bars and shopping.
-Doesn't look like much from the outside, but the interiors are extraordinary.
+It doesn't look like much from the outside, but the interiors are extraordinary.
 And the owners redecorate compulsively: every year, the place looks entirely different.
 No garden, but breakfast (included) is served in the block's open-air central terrace, which reputedly houses the oldest grape vine in South Africa.
 Warm, dignified personal service.
 The Caveaux Deli in the complex offers gourmet snacks; alas, it and most of the restos in the complex are closed Sundays, so you have to do some advance planning.
-Gives the feeling of being cosseted in a sometimes-tough city.
-Double rooms about US$200/night.
-In March, a special offer gives three nights at this hotel and two nights at Clifton 3rd for a R500 savings.